 If I ever decide to run for a political office, I will take an unconventional step of having Airbnb provide my character references.
 A quick glance at our Airbnb guest review page will quickly demonstrate what an honest, punctual, clean, quiet, and non-intrusive person I am.
 It really sounds like I would be a great fit for a small city treasurer position.
 As my running mate, I would pick Julia because she is equally praised in these reviews.
 Over the years, we accumulated multiple positive reviews from our hosts in many foreign languages.
 It is always humbling to read all these reviews, often with the help of Google Translate, where people praise our good manners and interest in the local culture.

 This is not a paid advertisement, but we primarily rely on Airbnb when we book our travel accommodations these days.
 The only time when we can check into a hotel is when we are in transit and need to crash just for one night.
 Otherwise, it is all Airbnb.
 Honestly, once you’ve seen one hotel room, you’ve seen them all.
 Airbnb allows us to peek inside locals’ houses, see their lives up close and personal.
 You can tell a lot about a family and their culture from the way their house is furnished and decorated, as well as from their kitchen and fridge contents.
 Recently, a lot has been written how Airbnb has turned from an innocent app allowing travelers to stay at other people’s homes into an evil money-making scheme where buildings are being bought out by corporations, turned into Airbnbs, and rented out to tourists, in circumvention of local hotel regulations and laws.
 The problem is real and is exacerbated when the locals are no longer able to afford housing in their neighborhood and are pushed out.
 In Lisbon, in the atmospheric neighborhood of Alfama, previously home to Eastern European and African immigrants, housing is no longer affordable as a disproportionate number of tourists are pouring in and are being housed by these faceless Airbnb businesses.
 We saw numerous graffiti in Alfama where street artists demanded that people stop coming to Lisbon and described Airbnbs as terrorists.
-Overtourism is also a hot button issue these days.
-In order not to contribute to the problem, we usually try to stay only in those places where the hosts live themselves.
+Overtourism is also a hot-button issue these days.
+In order not to contribute to the problem, we usually try to stay only in those places where hosts live themselves.

 Another reason to stay with someone who already lives on the premises is to avoid what we went through in Yokohama, Japan.
 After we had missed our plane from Japan back to the U.S. (that’s a crazy story for another day), we had to scramble to find a place to spend the night.
 After a quick search on the Airbnb website, we found and booked a suitable place, and the host, who did not live there, sent us “checking in” instructions.
 Instructions arrived in an attachment that Julia’s phone couldn’t open.
 While we rode the train towards our Airbnb, Julia kept trying to reach the host.
 Finally, the host started responding with increasingly cryptic messages on the location of the door key.
 When we finally got to the building, it was late evening and we were exhausted from all the airport-running-around and plane-missing excitement of the day.
 The instructions made no sense and our Internet connection was spotty, so the follow-up instructions from our host were slow to show up.
 I saw Julia frown at the newest text message, then she started running her hands over the walls outside of the apartment, looking for secret compartments, and examining pipes on the wall.
 Apparently, the host hid the key in one of such pipes.
 The whole situation was ridiculous.
 Julia looked like a contestant on some bizarre Japanese TV show, trying to find a key opening the door to the next level challenge.
 We eventually located the key (by a completely different door), but after this weird and emotionally draining search, we implemented a new rule that if it is just an overnight stay, we go to a hotel.

-A lot of our family members and friends find the idea of living in a bedroom in a stranger’s house weird and would never stay anywhere except a hotel.
+A lot of our family members and friends find the idea of living in a bedroom in a stranger’s house weird and would never stay anywhere except in a hotel.
 If you want privacy, hotel is great.
-If you want to get to know fellow travelers and backpackers, best place is a hostel.
+If you want to get to know fellow travelers and backpackers, the best place is a hostel.
 But nothing beats Airbnb for access to local culture and traditions.
 Some of the best stories from other countries usually involve conversations with locals and staying in an AirBnb is the surest way of meeting locals and getting to ask many questions it’s impossible to ask on the street.

 Wherever you are going and wherever you are staying – Happy Travels!